Dear mummies and daddies,

 But in actual fact, these children are just born with superior cognitive abilities (without prior training).
 However, all children can go through specific brain training that can help him perform like a “gifted child”.

-So now that you understand the importance of brain training a bit more and that you realise that rote learning (even though it is our only point of reference) is not effective and can be detrimental to your child’s learning, would you like to know how you can help develop your child’s cognitive abilities right at the comfort of your home?
+So now that you understand the importance of brain training a bit more and that you realise that rote learning (even though it is our only point of reference) is not effective and can be detrimental to your child’s learning, would you like to know how you can help develop your child’s cognitive abilities to maximise his/her potential?

 “But Felicia, we didn’t go through brain training when we were young and we turned out fine!”